Jyothi-katla/Solar-based-smart-roof-from-unusual-rainfall-events-using-arduino/README.md

 # Solar-based-smart-roof-from-unusual-rainfall-events-using-arduino
 This project aims to address the challenges faced by solar panel users during sudden or unusual rainfall events, which can affect the efficiency and safety of solar energy systems.
-We developed a smart roof mechanism controlled by Arduino that detects rainfall in real time and automatically activates a protective cover over solar panels
+We developed a smart roof mechanism controlled by Arduino that detects rainfall in real time and automatically activates a protective cover over solar panels, for farming